Accepted Student Information

 UCD offers exceptional, high quality on-campus accommodation to international students.
 On-campus living means single rooms in apartment style suites, with a variety of living options all right on campus!

-On-campus accommodation is guaranteed for all first-year undergraduate international students, and is available for graduate students on a limited basis.
+UCD seeks to guarantee on-campus accommodation for all first-year undergraduate international students, and accommodation is also available for graduate students on a limited basis.
 Our Residences website with information on accommdation types and availabilities can be found at http://www.ucd.ie/residences/

 Accommodation booking happens online in early summer.
 After accepting your offer, check the email you used when applying to UCD often, as we will be sending important information to that email.